offalynne/Input/docs/6.0/README.md

 **How is Input licensed?
 Can I use it for commercial projects?**

 [Input is released under the MIT license](https://github.com/JujuAdams/Input/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
-It'd mean a lot to me if you'd drop our names in the credits (Juju Adams and Alynne Keith) and/or say thanks, but you're under no obligation to do so.
+It'd mean a lot to us if you'd drop our names in the credits (Juju Adams and Alynne Keith) and/or say thanks, but you're under no obligation to do so.

 &nbsp;

 **I think you're missing a useful feature and I'd like you to implement it!**

 Great!
 Please make a [feature request](https://github.com/JujuAdams/Input/issues).
-Feature requests make Input a more fun tool to use and gives me something to think about when I'm bored on public transport.
+Feature requests make Input a more fun tool to use and gives us new goals to reach for.

 &nbsp;